houdini101/AHK_Minecraft_Tools/README.md

 - **Auto-Sweep Attack** : Running a mob spawning farm that requires you to attack the mobs for exp while AFK?
 This is answer for you.

 - **Nether Portal Calculator** : No need to go online for Portal Calculators and typing in your coordinates in order to know your Nether Portal coordinates.
 This script does all the work in-game.
+Works in Overworld >> Nether and vice-versa.

 ------------